News from our work

 Great demand for solar training for freelancers in Uganda

-It is a unique offer that Sendea and DonBosco are making in Uganda for freelance solar technicians: A basic training in solar technology.
+It is a unique offer that Sendea and DonBosco are making to freelance solar technicians in Uganda: Basic training in solar technology.
 Since the launch of the training program, demand from freelancers has been high.
 Now another course has been successfully completed.
 See the report (in English) from UBC Live.

 Picture: Ton Koene | Alamy